Adasiii/Tetris-JAX/README.md

 # Tetris-JAX

-This project is a Tetris game implemented using JAX and Equinox, utilizing a Deep Q-Network (DQN) to train an agent to play Tetris.
+This project is a Tetris game implemented using JAX and Equinox, utilizing a Double Deep Q-Network to train an agent to play Tetris.
 The code includes scripts for training and testing the model, designed for Ubuntu 20.04 with CUDA 12.0 for GPU acceleration.

 ## Installation

 ### System Requirements
 - **Operating System**: Ubuntu 20.04
 - **GPU Driver**: CUDA 12.0
-- **Tools**: Miniconda, git

 Before starting, ensure that CUDA 12.0 is installed.
 Refer to the [NVIDIA CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for instructions on installing CUDA 12.0 on Ubuntu 20.04.
 After installing CUDA, follow these steps to set up the project environment: